uranian throne

 I give a start; it's the Captain again.

-I follow his indication, looking straight down at a grey-blue patch of surface gralm, and I note the truck-sized arthropodal shape of Exrre, making its way with a slow, lurching waddle.
-Then with a minor shock I see the golden cloak of the Sunnoad stride to the beast's side.
+Complying with his intention I stare straight down at a grey-blue patch of surface gralm, and I note what he wants me to note: the truck-sized arthropodal shape of Exrre, lurching, waddling on its way.
+Even as I watch, a flap of gold approaches it: the Sunnoad is striding to the beast's side.
 Break time, eh?
-Yes, it would seem so: Brem Tormalla reaches with what looks like a key, and suddenly Exrre splits down the middle of the spine and falls apart, whereupon, from between the exoskeleton's halves, a bright fluffy creature emerges bouncing with glee.
-Brem Tormalla gives the thing a pat, ruffles its fur, and then turns away with maybe a hint of a spring in his august step.
+Yes, literally, for when Brem Tormalla reaches with what looks like a key, suddenly Exrre splits down the middle of its spine and falls apart.
+From between the exoskeleton's halves, a bright fluffy creature emerges, bouncing with glee.
+Brem Tormalla gives the thing a pat, ruffles its fur, and then turns away with a spring in his august step.

-Perhaps the thoughts of the Captain are somewhat coincident with mine, as he remarks: "It's quite gratifying, Yadon sponndar, that when just now I exchanged some words with the Sunnoad, he seemed lighter of heart than usual.
-I suspect you have lifted a bit of the weight off his mind."
+The thoughts of the Captain are coincident with mine.
+"It's quite gratifying, Yadon sponndar, that when just now I exchanged some words with the Sunnoad, he seemed lighter of heart than usual.
+You must have lifted some weight off his mind."

-Well, yes, I dare say it probably did make 80437 cheerful to sling-shot me whithersoever he's currently keen that I be flung -
+Well, yes, I dare say it probably did make 80437 cheerful to sling-shot me whithersoever he's keen I be flung -

-Equally impeccably, this youngish Captain, in his smart grey tunic and super-smooth air of relaxed command, restrains his superficial curiosity with ease and, after assigning me a cabin, takes his leave of me without having asked anything about my mission.
+Equally impeccably this youngish Captain, in his smart tunic and super-relaxed air of command, restrains his curiosity with ease, and, after assigning me a cabin, takes his leave of me without having asked anything about my mission.

-Oh well, it's not so bad, I needn't assume I've lost my freedom, for I can 'up' the scale, I can subsume it all into a larger pattern.
-That way, the fact that I've wandered into doing a job for the Sunnoad is not so much a change of direction as a zoom-out into the scope of a larger vagabondage... perhaps.
+Oh well, I suppose my freedom isn't necessarily lost, for I can 'up' the scale, to subsume it all in a larger pattern.
+If my commission is looked at that way, the fact that I've wandered into doing a job for the Sunnoad is not so much a change of direction as a zoom-out into a larger adventure... perhaps...
 We'll see.

 7